Financial considerations to make when starting a business

 Learn more on the IRS Business Taxes web page.

-You could potentially qualify for certain business tax deductions as a small business owner.
+When outlining the financial considerations of starting or running an existing business, take into account that you could potentially qualify for certain business tax deductions as a small business owner.
 To deduct a business expense, the expense must be both ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
 Here are a few expenses that may be particularly relevant to new entrepreneurs: